trygve-lie/yocto.js/README.md

-## .put() - Put data into the database
+### .put() - Put data into the database

 One can put a single object into the database by passing it as the first parameter to the put() method.
-The second parameter to the put method is a onSuccess callback where the value for the first argument to the callback is an array of the data put into the database.
+The second parameter to the put() method is a callback where the value for the first argument to the callback is an array of the data put into the database.

 	db.put({}, function(arr){